Greater Kota Kinabalu: Economy

 Greater Kota Kinabalu is the primary economic and transportation hub in Sabah.
-The services sector is a major economic driver in Kota Kinabalu, Penampang and Putatan.
-Since 2010s, services sector particularly in tourism, hospitality and retail has become a major economic driver in the region.
+The services sector is a major economic driver in Kota Kinabalu, Penampang, Papar and Tuaran.
+Since the 2010s, the services sector, particularly in tourism, hospitality and retail, has become a major economic driver in the region.
 Industrial activities are primarily concentrated in Kota Kinabalu adjacent to the city's primary transshipment port (in Sepanggar).
-In Tuaran and Papar, agriculture activity is more pronounced such as rice cultivation and oil palm plantation.
-Offshore, there are currently several active oil and gas drilling operations by major energy companies such as Petronas and Royal Dutch Shell.
+In Tuaran and Papar, agriculture is more prevalent, including rice cultivation and oil palm plantations.
+Offshore, there are several active oil and gas drilling operations by major energy companies such as Petronas and Royal Dutch Shell.